We’re not talking about a campfire exactly. Rather, FIRE is a movement to retire early with enough money to outlast your life expectancy.

 Calculate How Much You Need to Save To Retire

 The first step is to figure out how much money we need to save in order to retire comfortably.
-If $50,000 is enough to live on, we need to figure out what number we need to save to in order to have enough money for retirement, so that our money will outlast our life expectancy.
+If $50,000 per year is enough to live on, we need to figure out what number we need to save to in order to have enough money for retirement, so that our money will outlast our life expectancy.
 Here’s how to do this:

-- Determine how much you can comfortably live on in retirement (in this case, we decided $50,000 to illustrate).
+- Determine how much you can comfortably live on in retirement (in this case, we decided on $50,000 to illustrate).

-- In the financial calculator, input $50,000 as the PV (present value), 15 as “N” or number of periods, 2% as the I/Y or Interest/Yield, $0 as the annual payment or PMT, and then press compute followed by FV (Future Value).
+- In the financial calculator, input $50,000 as the PV (present value), 15 as “N” or the number of periods, 2% as the I/Y or Interest/Yield, $0 as the annual payment or PMT, and then press compute followed by FV (Future Value).
 Your answer should be approximately $67,293.